allurx/annotation-parser/README.md

 # annotation-parser

-**A library for parsing custom annotations in various data structures using the Java Reflection API.**
+**A library for parsing custom annotations in any data structures.**

 ## JDK Version